 International readers of this blog should take heart that although Scotland does not have a Reformer, yet your country may have one in the Lord’s making.
 Keep your eyes open for a heaven-sent Reformer and give him prayerful and tangible support as you are able.

 Scotland did have a Reformer in the past.
 He was John Knox – and without him there might have been no Reformation in Scotland, just as proto-Reformation movements were snuffed out in other European countries by the Roman Catholic counter-Reformation.
 Scotland’s proto-reformer Patrick Hamilton was snuffed out by Roman Catholic authorities in a hastily arranged ‘show trial’ before a kangaroo court, and burned at the stake before opposition could be organised.

-“The kingdoms of the world have become the kingdoms of our Lord, and of His Christ”
+God’s Vision: “The kingdoms of the world have become the kingdom of our Lord, and of His Christ” Rev 11:15.

 “Thy kingdom come.
 Thy will be done on Earth, as it is in heaven” Mat 6:10.